-The Biological Sciences Department at SUNY College at Old Westbury incorporates an innovative, multidisciplinary approach to problem-solving in biology.
+The Biological Sciences Department at SUNY Old Westbury incorporates an innovative, multidisciplinary approach to problem-solving in biology.

 The department currently offers two undergraduate degrees: a B.S. in Biology, and a B.A. in Biology.
 It combines strong research orientation in the basic sciences with a concern for community health and environmental problems.
 It offers excellent preparation for professional and research careers as well as training for community health workers concerned with the educational needs of the global community.

 - Biological Sciences (B.S.) – The B.S. degree program is the recommended program for students who plan a graduate program in biological sciences.
 It is also the suggested course of study for those planning careers in the biological sciences, premedical and preprofessional training, and secondary education.